theprincek/GenderRecognitionUsingVoice/README.md

 ## Getting Started

 Clone down this repository.
 You will just need `git` installed on your machine.
+Setup Miniconda or Anaconda on your machine.
-Install python and required libraries ( using pip ).
+Install Python and other Dependencies using Conda.

+- conda env create -f environment.yml

 ### Show your support